VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 max("ab", "abc"); // returns "abc"
 ```

 One implementation that works with all types(which extends `Comparable` of course).
-That what is Generic programming about -- writing algorithms and data structure which can work with different types.
+That what is Generic programming about -- writing algorithms and data structures which can work with different types.

-In week typed languages you use generic programming out of the box, for example implementation of `max` function in JavaScript looks like
+In weekly typed languages you use generic programming out of the box, for example implementation of `max` function in JavaScript looks like

 ```js
 function max(first, second) {